graceemreilly/Ekho-InteractiveAnimatronic/README.md

  Follow steps for installation

 2. Communication from the RaspberryPi and motors can be found in the config.js program
-3. Communication from the controller to the realtime console is in ekho_wrapper.py and ekho-bridge
+3. Communication from the controller to the realtime console is in ekho_wrapper.py and ekho-bridge.js
 4. Communication to the realtime console that controls emotion presets fucntion calls can be found in server.js